1. Define Biztalk?

 - Make sure Ordered Delivery is set to True inside the Orchestration Receive Port.

-29. Describe the purpose of BAM in BizTalk Server?_text]
+29. Describe the purpose of BAM in BizTalk Server?

-Purpose of deriving up-to-date metrics and key performance indicators from BAM databases, Business integration tools are used.
-The forecasting of process trends by uses and monitors processes in real time scenario is done by using BI tools.
+Answer: Purpose of deriving up-to-date metrics and key performance indicators from BAM databases, Business integration tools are used.
+The forecasting of process trends by uses and monitors processes in a real-time scenario is done by using BI tools.
 Users get alerts for situations which need their intervention for preventing undesirable outcome for encouraging beneficial results, a mechanism is provided by BAM.
-(Office 365 Online Training)

-30. Define BizTalk Server Convoy and correlation sets?_text]Answer:
+30. Define BizTalk Server Convoy and correlation sets?

-BizTalk server detects the potential for specific race conditions, which ensures that all correlated messages are received by the same orchestration instance.
-The potentiality of these race conditions is sensed by BizTalk server.
+Answer: BizTalk server detects the potential for specific race conditions, which ensures that all correlated messages are received by the same orchestration instance.
+The potentiality of these race conditions is sensed by the BizTalk server.
 These messages are treated as a convoy.
-All such messages which match with the general subscription are evaluated against the convoy set and the matched convoys are routed through an existing port.
-(BizTalk Interview Questions And Answers)
+All such messages which match with the general subscription are evaluated against the convoy set and the matched convoys are routed through an existing port

-32. Lists some of the Artifacts of BizTalk server?_text]Answer:
+32. Lists some of the Artifacts of BizTalk server?

 6. Role Links